 Alzheimer's is the most common form of dementia, affecting roughly 5.7 million Americans.
 It is the sixth leading cause of death in the United States.
 Even still, many people overlook the early signs of Alzheimer's disease, thereby failing to proactively slow its progression while it is still possible to do so.

-If you are concerned that a loved one is developing signs of dementia or Alzheimer's, it is important you dedicate time to studying the condition and fight back.
+If you are concerned that a loved one is developing characteristics of dementia or Alzheimer's, it is important you dedicate time to studying the condition and fight back.
 There are steps you can take to improve quality of life.

 The Top 10 Signs of Dementia and Alzheimer's Disease

-The key to managing Alzheimer’s disease and other forms of dementia is to catch it early.
-According to the Alzheimer’s Association, brain changes associated with Alzheimer’s disease begin as long as 20 years before symptoms appear, so it pays to be on the lookout for any and all symptoms.
+The key to managing Alzheimer's disease and other forms of dementia is to catch it early.
+According to the Alzheimer's Association, brain changes associated with Alzheimer's disease begin as long as 20 years before symptoms appear, so it pays to be on the lookout for any and all signs and symptoms.